 “How did your deposition go today?”

 “Piece of cake.
 She was late so we just sat there and I read a magazine.
 Once she got to us it only took about twenty minutes.
-Just like you said it took Mark and Kyle.”
+Just like the time you said it took Mark and Kyle.”

 “Now you’ll have something to tell everyone at school.”